keenanweaver/Nero-umu/README.md

 ## TODOs (to do):
  - Add built-in downloader without external curl use ([#12](https://github.com/SeongGino/Nero-umu/issues/12))
  - Add `dxvk.conf` configuration dialog in shortcut settings.
+ - Make process force-shutdown in runner more reliable
+   - Since umu can't shut down the processes it spawns, Nero invokes a wineboot end command manually in the prefix, but sometimes the process is still running for some reason and needs external process killing)
  - Add favorites system
  - Add shortcuts list sorting system (currently only does ascending alphabetical)
  - Import shortcuts for newly installed applications to prefix Shortcuts list?